encoders-ai/DataScience-Bootcamp/README.md

  Course starts: 23 of May

 ### Syllabus
- There are five modules in the course.Each Module consists of lessons and assignments.
+ There are six modules in the course.Each Module consists of lessons and assignments.
 Each lesson is 90 to 120 Minutes long.

 ### Module 1:Introduction
 * What is Data Science